Samsung Galaxy S10 rumors and facts: Feb. 20 launch, Galaxy Buds, Wi-Fi 6, 5G, foldable display plus everything we know about specs, features and price

 Rumor: Galaxy S10 has an in-screen fingerprint sensor

 Since the run up to the Galaxy S8, rumor-mongers have been discussing the prospect of a fingerprint scanner embedded in a Galaxy display.
 But once we got confirmation that Samsung's next phone would run Qualcomm's Snapdragon 855 chipset, which supports an ultrasonic variation of the technology, it seemed like a lock for the S10.
-Now, we're seeing purported photos of the setup (from Twitter use @SaudiAndroid via Sammobile) on what looks like the S10 Plus -- and they certainly look authentic.
+Now, we're seeing purported photos of the setup (from Twitter user SaudiAndroid via SamMobile) on what looks like the S10 Plus -- and they certainly look authentic.

-In-screen fingerprint sensors -- which can accurately and securely identify your print through water and grime -- are already in the market.
-The Huawei Mate 20 Pro and OnePlus 6T both have them and we expect to see the feature come to mainstream phones in 2019.
+In-screen fingerprint sensors -- which can accurately and securely identify your print through water and grime -- are already in phones you can buy.
+The Huawei Mate 20 Pro and OnePlus 6T both have them, and we expect to see the feature come to mainstream phones in 2019.
 Previously, phone case manufacturer ArmadilloTek suggested that the Galaxy S10's embedded scanner won't be able to read prints through tempered glass or PET screen protectors.

 Rumor: Samsung's Galaxy Buds will take on Apple's AirPods